All Episodes

 Yeah, so it's the wrong type of lipid, which I believe attracts the graphene.

-So the graphene is just uh carbon, which is ironical, isn't it?
+So the graphene is just carbon, which is ironical, isn't it?

-With all the climate change things talking about carbon, but it's just pure carbon, it's a lattice of carbon that is basically 30 times more conductive than uh copper.
+With all the climate change things, talk about carbon, but it's just pure carbon.

 So ironically, we mentioned vitamin C. Vitamin C would reduce graphene to reduce graphene oxide.